List of EastEnders characters introduced in 2009: Creation and development

+Kim Fox

-Kim FoxKim Fox, played by Tameka Empson, is the half-sister of Denise Johnson (Diane Parish), and aunt to Chelsea Fox (Tiana Benjamin) and Libby Fox (Belinda Owusu).
+Kim Fox, played by Tameka Empson, is the half-sister of Denise Johnson (Diane Parish), and aunt to Chelsea Fox (Tiana Benjamin) and Libby Fox (Belinda Owusu).
 She is initially a guest character, appearing alongside her boyfriend Dexter Mulholland (Robbie Gee) between 24 and 27 November 2009.
 The character caught the eye of the new executive producer, Bryan Kirkwood, and Kim was subsequently brought back as a regular character in 2010.
 Kim is described as viscous and bubbly on the outside, but hiding vulnerability and low self-esteem.

+Dexter Mulholland

-Dexter MulhollandDexter Mulholland, played by Robbie Gee, is the boyfriend of Kim Fox (Tameka Empson).
+Dexter Mulholland, played by Robbie Gee, is the boyfriend of Kim Fox (Tameka Empson).
 They appear together between 24 and 27 November 2009 for Kim's sister Denise Wicks' (Diane Parish) wedding to Lucas Johnson (Don Gilet).
 Upon his arrival, Dexter instantly sets his eyes on Kim's niece Chelsea (Tiana Benjamin).
 At the wedding reception Dexter flirts with her but she turns him down and threatens to tell Kim about his advances.
 At this point he instantly feels threatened and backs off.
 Following the reception, Dexter and Kim stay overnight to see Denise and Lucas leaving for their honeymoon the next day.
 Chelsea tells Denise about Dexter's behaviour towards her and Denise tells Kim about this.
 Even though Kim already knows the way Dexter behaves to other women, she still loves him.
 After a family dinner and seeing Denise and Lucas off, Dexter and Kim return home.
 Several months later, Kim returns to Albert Square and reveals she has separated from Dexter.

 In December 2009, executive producer Diederick Santer was asked by entertainment website Digital Spy if there were plans for Kim and Dexter to return.
 He said, "There's nothing currently storylined for Kim and Dexter, but they really caught my eye.
 I know they've caught [future executive producer] Bryan [Kirkwood]'s eye, too, because we were only talking about them recently.
 They work brilliantly with the rest of the family.
 I hope that if the actors are up for it and if me or Bryan find the right moment, we'll see them again."